Macuyiko/blog/content/2021/2021_01_feature_interactions_revisited.md

 There are a couple of drawbacks here as well, the first one being that I'm taking a memory-hungry cartesian product of the results of `partial_dependence`, just so I can stick to the same synthetic grid and use `pd.merge`.

 As such, we are limited to a second-order H-measure with a limited subset of features here as well.
-Trying to work around the cartesian product doesn't even help a lot, as `partial_dependence` itself with run out of memory when trying to execute it on all features:
+Trying to work around the cartesian product doesn't even help a lot, as `partial_dependence` itself will run out of memory when trying to execute it on all features:

 ```python
 partial_dependence(model, X, [tuple(x for x in range(len(X.shape[1])))])